The NativeBase team is excited to bring the most requested addition into the NativeBase ecosystem—an amalgamation with Figma.

 With the goodness of Figma, we present the “NativeBase Design Kit” to help you design consistent UI at scale for various platforms.
 The file contains variants of all the UI components from the NativeBase Library.
 All the style properties and components in the file are the exact designs of the component library we used to build the components.
 Now you can recreate your Figma designs to code projects using the NativeBase utility classes in the blink of an eye.

-We ensured that all the elements you use’ designs stay consistent throughout your project.
-Whether it is the typography, spacing, colors, or other components, it follows the NativeBase standard.
+We ensured that all the elements you use to design stay consistent throughout your project.
+Typography, spacing, colors, or other components—everything follows the NativeBase standard.

 The NativeBase Figma file bridges the gap between designers and developers.
-It ensures a smooth transition between what we design and what we develop.
+It ensures a smooth transition between what is designed and developed.
 Focus on the business logic, and leave the rest to the library!

-The style guide is a foundation key tool for any design system to help ensure design consistency.
+The style guide is a foundation tool for any design system to help ensure design consistency.
 Every component on this Figma file is built around the ‘NativeBase Design System’ foundation.
-It includes colors and typography, and more.
+It includes colors, typography, and more.

 The Figma file has 29 components with over 780 variants consisting of all the variants from the NativeBase library.
-For example, an alert component consists of 4 themes and six styles for each theme.
-That’s a lot!
+For example, an alert component consists of four themes and six styles for each theme.
 You can select any one style that goes well with your design.